Kinto/kinto.js/docs/api.md

 ## Transformers

-Transformers are basically hooks for encoding and decoding records.
+Transformers are basically hooks for encoding and decoding records, which can work synchronously or asynchronously.

 ### Remote transformers